 - Eat at local restaurants like Coco Bistro, Provence, and Kalooki’s Restaurant.

-4. Cockburn Town – Where to Stay in Turks and Caicos for Nightlife
+4. Cockburn Town – Where to Stay for the Best Turks & Caicos Nightlife

 Cockburn Town is the capital of Turks and Caicos and is on Grand Turks Island.
-The island itself is so small that the town takes up nearly all of it – yet still offers an international airport and lots of attractions to draw in the tourists.
-The convenience of staying on the island makes it a great choice for groups, families, and solo adventurers.
+The island itself is so small that the town takes up nearly all of it – yet still offers an international airport and lots of tourist attractions to see.
+The convenience of staying on Grand Turk Island makes it a great choice for groups, families, and solo adventurers.

 Best Luxury Hotel in Cockburn Town: Turks Head Inne